Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Experiments and Results

-Table~\ref{tab:model_performance} summarizes performance across three evaluation paradigms.
-The first, \textit{No Stratification}, trains without patient‑level separation, permitting temporal and subject leakage; we also include results from Lee et al.~\cite{lee2021convolutional} and Wu et al. \cite{wu2024multi} , who used a comparable setup.
-The second, \textit{Single‑Population Blocking}, reflects models optimized for a single site or cohort; our I‑4‑C model is shown alongside Anjum et al.~\cite{anjum2020linear} and Zhang et al.~\cite{zhang2025gepd}, both evaluated under similar conditions.
+\paragraph{Our Results} Table~\ref{tab:model_performance} summarizes performance across three evaluation paradigms.
+The first, \textit{No Stratification}, trains without patient‑level separation, permitting temporal and subject leakage; we also include results from Lee et al.~\cite{LEE2021109282} and Wu et al. \cite{wu2024multi}, who used a comparable setup.
+The second, \textit{Single‑Population Blocking}, reflects models optimized for a single site or cohort; our I‑4C model is shown alongside Anjum et al.~\cite{anjum2020linear} and Wu et al. \cite{wu2024multi} where they are evaluated with the same test set.
+On the other hand, Zhang et al.~\cite{zhang2025gepd} tests on the UNM dataset and is included to reinforce single hold-out population performance.
 The third, \textit{Stratified Cross‑Validation}, is our proposed framework, enforcing patient‑level separation across folds.
 Here, the \textit{All‑Channel} model uses all electrodes, while reduced‑channel variants (1‑, 2‑, 4‑, 8‑, 16‑Channel) demonstrate principled channel selection.
-These comparisons reveal inflated performance under non‑stratified or population‑blocked designs and more clinically relevant estimates with stratified cross‑validation.
+These comparisons reveal inflated performance under non‑stratified or singular population‑blocked designs and more clinically relevant estimates with multi-site stratified cross‑validation schema, ensuring realistic estimates.